rbt-lang/rbt-proto/doc/traversal.rst

       \operatorname{department}{.}\operatorname{count}(\operatorname{employee}) :
       \operatorname{Void}\to\operatorname{Seq}\{\operatorname{Int}\}

-   But there are *two* primitives called :math:`\operatorname{employee}`:
+   But the database has *two* primitives called :math:`\operatorname{employee}`:

    .. math::

       &\operatorname{employee} & : \operatorname{Void}&\to\operatorname{Seq}\{\operatorname{Empl}\} \\
       &\operatorname{employee} & : \operatorname{Dept}&\to\operatorname{Seq}\{\operatorname{Empl}\}

-   Which one is in the query?
+   In the presence of homonyms, how do we associate names with primitives?

-   *Requirement:*
+   * For any database, its collection of primitives must obey the rule:

-   * For a fixed input type, a primitive is uniquely determined by its name.
+     *A primitive is uniquely determined by its name and input type.*

-   This rule directs the name binding algorithm of Rabbit.
+   * This rule directs the name binding algorithm.

 .. slide:: Name Binding Example (1 of 3)